 Leader Jung (Kim Kyu Chul) seems to want

 to cause friction between the two detectives

 He is assigned a partner, Detective Oh Dae Young (Park Hee Soon), who has worked as a detective for twenty years.
 He is obsessed with observing the letter of the law, although he does become far more emotional and passionate than the analytical Detective Gil, which sometimes clouds his judgment.
 Despite this occasional fault he has become known as a master of missing cases as well.
-These two men quickly grow to trust one another and rarely is there friction between them, although this does change toward the end of the drama, with some electrifying results.
+These two men quickly grow to trust one another and rarely is there friction between them, although this does change toward the end of the drama, spurred on by the questionable Leader Jung, with some electrifying results.
 Detective Oh is the scruffy one in appearance but in many ways seems more real and approachable.
 He is married and he and his sweet wife are trying to have a child but without success.